WB atmosphere has remained peaceful in recent years : Guv address | Politics

 West Bengal Governor Jagdeep Dhankhar's address, which was tabled in the Assembly on Monday amidst concerted protests by opposition BJP members alleging violence and false voting in the recent municipal poll and counter claims by the ruling TMC MLAs, stated that the atmosphere in the state has remained ''peaceful'' during the recent years.

-The address on the inaugural day of the year's first session of the House, which was prepared by the elected dispensation as per norm, said that his government believes that peace is the supreme prerequisite of prosperity.
+The address on the inaugural day of the budget session of the House, which was prepared by the elected dispensation as per norm, said that his government believes that peace is the supreme prerequisite of prosperity.

 ''During the recent years, the atmosphere in West Bengal has remained peaceful,'' the written speech, the first and last lines of which were read out by the governor amid the din in the Assembly, said.